Cubix1729/logicalpy/docs/usage/using-formulae.md

 `Formula` objects can be tested with a particular valuation, with the `is_satisfied()` method.
-This method takes a valuation as a `dict` associating each proposition name (`str`) with a truth value (`bool`) and returns wether the `Formula` is satisfied by the valuation.
+This method takes a valuation as a `dict` associating each proposition name (`str`) with a truth value (`bool`) and returns whether the `Formula` is satisfied by the valuation.
 Example:

 ```python